 - Surgery – There are several procedures that aim to restore the normal anatomy of the pelvic organs.
 For example, the weakened area may be sutured to nearby healthy tissue to strengthen it, or a graft made of synthetic mesh may also be used to hold up the prolapsed organs.
 Many women do well after surgery for pelvic floor prolapse.
 However, prolapse can recur after surgery.
 Some women who have mesh grafts have serious side effects, such as major bleeding or perforation of the mesh into the bladder or bowel.

-If you are interested in exploring your treatment options to help you cope with pelvic organ prolapse, visit our doctors page.
-Our specialists will create a specialized treatment plan to help you overcome your symptoms and recover.
+If you are interested in exploring your treatment options to help you cope with pelvic organ prolapse, our urogynecology specialists will create an individualized treatment plan to help you overcome your symptoms and recover.